Last Updated: July 20, 2021

 Average SAT Score

-SAT tests are generally scored from 400 to 1600 where 1600 makes a perfect score.
-It has two sections, namely, Evidence-based Reading and Writing each of which is marked within the range of 200 to 800.
+tests are generally scored from 400 to 1600 where 1600 makes a perfect score.
+It has two sections, namely, Evidence-based Reading and Writing, and Mathematics each of which is marked within the range of 200 to 800.
 A score report will contain a lot of information and numbers that have to be figured out in order to understand the report.
-It usually contains mean scores, percentiles and even benchmarks with sub scores and cross-test scores all of which enables a college/ university to judge your readiness for higher studies.
-But it should be understood that this figuring out is necessary also because there is no one particular passing score and hence averages with regard to state, top universities, public schools etc matter in determining your scope for admission.
+It usually contains mean scores, percentiles, and even benchmarks with sub-scores and cross-test scores all of which enable a college/university to judge the candidate's readiness for higher studies.
+But it should be understood that this "figuring out" is necessary because there is no particular passing score and hence averages with regard to state, top universities, public schools, etc. matter in determining the scope for admission.

 The average SAT score is determined by adding individual scores of students who attempted the test and then dividing it with the number of examinees who took the test.
 On a National Level, in 2020, this average was 1051.
-And according to specific sections, it was 528 for the Evidence-based Reading section and 523 for the Maths section.
-As is evident, the averages of specific sections are nearly the same and that emphasises on the similarities in difficult levels between sections and the level in which marks can be obtained.
+And according to specific sections, it was 528 for the Evidence-based Reading section and 523 for the Math section.
+As is evident, the averages of specific sections are nearly the same and that emphasizes the similarities in difficulty levels between sections and the level at which marks can be obtained.

-While considering National SAT score averages, tracing it back for at least 3 years gives an idea of how the average varies and how this can reflect into the next test as well.
+While considering national SAT score averages, tracing it backward for at least 3 years gives an idea of how the average varies and how this can reflect into the next test as well.
 In 2019, the average score was 1059 with a 531 for ERW and 528 for Math.
-As for the year 2018, the National average was 1068 with 536 for ERW and 531 for Maths.
+As for the year 2018, the national average was 1068 with 536 for ERW and 531 for Math.
 The graph then shows a steady decline in the national averages which can be due to an increase in the difficulty level of the test or a decrease in the number of people who are taking the test.

 SAT Score Percentiles

-When National SAT score averages provide a distinct idea of how the grades have been declining, it generally leaves you to speculate the reasons behind the same.
-This is where one should understand the importance of National percentiles.
-Percentiles are calculated to give you an idea of where you stand in relation to all the test takers who attempted alongside you.
-It ranges from 1 to 99 and as is obvious, a higher percentile implies a better performance in the test.
+When national SAT score averages provide a distinct idea of how the grades have been declining, it generally leaves the option for speculating the reasons behind the same.
+This is where one should understand the importance of national percentiles.
+Percentiles are calculated to give candidates an idea of where they stand in relation to all the test takers who attempted alongside them.
+It ranges from 1 to 99 and a higher percentile implies a better performance in the test.

-The two percentiles that are available in the score report are nationally representative sample percentile
+The two percentiles that are available in the score report is the nationally representative sample percentile

 .
 Here, the sample percentile

-reflects the percentile that you would have received if all high school graduating students had taken the test.
-Considering that a lot of students do not attempt the test, the College Board estimates their percentile and then provides you with the sample percentile.
+reflects the percentile that the candidate would have received if all high school graduating students had taken the test.
+Considering that a lot of students do not attempt the test, the College Board estimates their percentile and then provides one with the sample percentile.
 On the other hand, the user percentile

-reflects on the actual position you are in after comparing you to the test takers .
+reflects on the actual position the candidate is in after comparing them to the test takers.

-If you received a 65 as your user percentile, it means that you have scored better than 65% of the people who attempted the test.
-Thus comparing percentiles and prior knowledge about percentiles of students accepted into universities of choice will be helpful in estimating your target score.< br>
+If the candidate received a 65 as their user percentile, it means that they have scored better than 65% of the people who attempted the test.
+Thus, comparing percentiles and prior knowledge about percentiles of students accepted into universities will be helpful in estimating one’s target score.

 Average SAT Score by State